eyung/Singling/README.md

 # Singling

-Interactive interface for the sonification of text which can be transformed according to various triggers and parameters to facilitate the learning and analysis of *literacoustics*, reading by listening.
+Application for the sonification of text which can be transformed according to various triggers and parameters to facilitate the learning and analysis of *literacoustics*, reading by listening.
 The app uses <a href="http://www.jfugue.org/">JFugue</a>, <a href="https://wordnet.princeton.edu/">Princeton WordNet</a>, and <a href="https://stanfordnlp.github.io/CoreNLP/">Stanford CoreNLP</a> libraries.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/eyung/singling) ![GitHub repo size](https://img.shields.io/github/repo-size/eyung/singling) ![GitHub](https://img.shields.io/github/license/eyung/singling)